π¨ "SEND_SMS" or Intent.ACTION_SENDTO Permission Not Allowed in App - Android OS 15

 -

-permission is needed. -
+No SEND_SMSorRECEIVE_SMSpermission is needed.

 Android automatically captures the OTP from the SMS for verification.